Nantahala National Forest: Cherokee

 Colonists from South Carolina established a trade of deer hides with Cherokees from the Nantahala region, their homeland.
-This eventually lead to several signed treaties that left the Cherokee to give up their lands in present-day South Carolina, Georgia, Virginia, and North Carolina, occurring between 1721 to 1777.
+This eventually led to several signed treaties that left the Cherokee to give up their lands in present-day South Carolina, Georgia, Virginia, and North Carolina, occurring between 1721 and 1777.
 After the establishment of the new American government, the Cherokee were forced to give up further territory in other parts of North Carolina and lands in Kentucky and Tennessee with the Treaty of Hopewell in 1785.
 Despite their 30-year efforts, their land was offered to Revolutionary War veterans of the colonists.
 The Cherokee were forced westward, which brings up the historical events of the Trail of Tears.
-This removal route was used between 1830 to 1850 and headed from Fort Butler in Murphy, North Carolina, to Oklahoma.
+This removal route was used between 1830 and 1850 and headed from Fort Butler in Murphy, North Carolina, to Oklahoma.
 However, present North Carolina still has a strong, pronounced population of Cherokee.